kennneth1/sf-crime-warehouse/README.md

 ## Lessons Learned

-The core challenge wasn't SQL — it was determining the correct business grain. `Incident Number` looked like the natural entity, but source profiling and SFPD's own documentation revealed a case → report → offense hierarchy that would have silently dropped offense-level detail if modeled naively.
+The core challenge was determining the correct business grain. `Incident Number` looked like the natural entity, but source profiling and SFPD's own documentation revealed a case → report → offense hierarchy.
 The final design preserves that detail while still supporting incident-level rollups, backed by dbt tests that make the grain claim verifiable rather than assumed.